-GLOBAL HEALTH AND NUTRITION GOAL
+OUR VISION: HEALTHY CHILDREN FOR A HEALTHY WORLD

+It is unacceptable that nearly 7 million children under the age of five are dying from preventable diseases each year.
 World Vision is committed to improving the health and nutrition of women and children in the areas where we work, contributing to the global reduction of under-five and maternal mortality.

 OUR FOCUS: CHILD WELL-BEING